Are you curious about the history of serialized fiction? What a kawinkidink, us too!

 The serialization format worked with phenomenal success across the West for several reasons.
 First, the Industrial Revolution’s ingenuities in printing and mass production directly led to a massive surge in literacy rates.

 Second, with the sudden availability of low-cost fiction, a massive new audience was created, which moved reading beyond the upper classes (who previously had been the only ones able to afford the pastime).
-Finally, the delay in publication allowed writers to modify their plot and characters in accordance with audience feedback, thereby creating ever more popular stories and velocity in reader engagement.
+And lastly, the built-in delay between installments allowed writers to react in real-time to audience feedback, creating ever more popular stories and with massive reader engagement.